Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Matching Function Equilibrium Models with Partial Assignment

+Conditions $(i)$ and $(ii)$ are standard assumptions on continuity and differentiability of the matching function.
+Condition $(iii)$ states that the masses of matches between men of type $x$ and women of type $y$ are weakly increasing with the unassigned masses of own-type men and women and weakly decreasing with the unassigned masses of other-type men and women.
+It implies that the matching function has the weak substitutes property.
+Condition $(iv)$ restricts that aggregate substitution effects of the unassigned masses of other-type agents are smaller than the effects of the unassigned masses of own-type agents.
+Condition $(v)$ is a standard limit assumption on the matching function.

 In section \ref{sec: examples}, we provided several examples of aggregate matching functions borrowed from the matching literature.
-It is easy to show that conditions (i)-(iii) are met in all examples.
-It turns out that these very mild conditions on $M_{xy}$ are sufficient to prove the existence and uniqueness result in Theorem \ref{thm:system} below.
-This extends a result in GKW beyond the case when the matching function is homogenous of degree 1.
-We complement this result with an algorithm which provides an efficient way of solving these equations.
+It is easy to show that conditions $(i)$-$(v)$ in assumption \ref{ass: MFE} are met in most examples.
+It turns out that these very mild conditions on $M_{xy}$ are sufficient to prove the existence and uniqueness results in theorem \ref{thm:system} below.
+Our proof generalizes a result in GKW in two important aspects.
+First, we consider models with general matching functions which allow for the equilibrium masses of matched agents to depend on the equilibrium masses of unassigned agents of all types, while the result in GKW only applies to models with matching functions which restricts the equilibrium masses of matched agents to depend only on the equilibrium masses of unassigned own-type agents.
+Second, our results extends GKW's results to matching functions that are not necessarily homogeneous of degree 1.